CRMGB/documentHandler/README.md

 Django app to handle CSV uploads to S3 and more To test heroku locally

 ## How to run locally:
-!make sure you use a virtual environment and python!
+Make sure you use a virtual environment and python!

-1.install dependencies from the requirements file:
+1. Install dependencies from the requirements file:

 ```bash
 pip install -r requirements.txt
 ```

-2. coment the line:
+2. comment the line:

 ```python
 # Needed for Heroku